ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 to respect service-determined priorities where HTTP/3 might be prioritized behind HTTP/2.
-However, another client might see significant performance improvements by using HTTP/3's ability to send unreliable frames for its application use-case, and will group HTTP/3 before HTTP/2.
+However, another client might see significant performance improvements by using HTTP/3's ability to send unreliable frames for its application use-case and will group HTTP/3 before HTTP/2.

-Similarly, a particular application might require or strongly preference use of TLS ECH for privacy-sensitive traffic, while others might support ECH opportunistically.
+Similarly, a particular application might require or strongly prefer the use of TLS ECH for privacy-sensitive traffic, while others might support ECH opportunistically.